Freedom from Temptation = Dead Man

 Drinking alcohol is not a natural part of a human, while sex and desire for sex and lust is.
 Alcohol is not naturally attached to your mouth, but we all carry fantasy memories in our minds and have actual body parts that are part of that whole game.

-Now the compulsive pursuit of lust itself, and the silly and sick making of sex as the backdrop of my entire conscious existence - that is what I am free of, thank-G-d, today.
+Now the compulsive pursuit of lust itself, and the silly and sick making of it as the backdrop of my entire conscious existence - that is what I am free of, thank-G-d, today.

 I am free today.
 I used to be in bondage.
 It ruled my life.
 Now recovery allows Hashem into my life all the time.
 I feel a big difference.
 As the years go by, so does my wife, and everybody around me.
 Even the people who do not know about my disease recognize a change in me.
 Especially after a year or two sober.